 Resort management is happy to provide assistance and information to aid the development and implementation of your SEMP including a preliminary site visit.

-Dogs are not permitted in Falls Creek without a permit from the Falls Creek Resort Management Board.
-The Alpine Resort (Management) Regulations 2009 provide the regulatory framework for the control of dogs within Falls Creek Alpine Resort and non-compliance can result in a significant fine.
+Dogs are not permitted in Falls Creek without an authority from the Falls Creek Resort Management Board.
+The Alpine Resort (Management) Regulations 2020 provide the regulatory framework for the control of dogs within Falls Creek Alpine Resort and non-compliance can result in a significant fine.

 Registered owners are expected to understand and abide by the policy and all dogs must be under immediate control at all times.